Scalphunter (DC Comics): Opal City and reincarnation

 Eventually returning to white society, Scalphunter abandoned his old alias to resume a normal life as Brian Savage.
 Brian became sheriff of Opal City, during which time he befriended the Shade, becoming the immortal's best friend and companion.
 Savage, in 1899, found out about numerous threats made on several Opal storeowners by Opal City's secret Tuesday Club.
-When attempting to stop the threats, both the storeowners and the vast majority of his team were killed, the storeowners by hanging and his team in a massive blast that levelled Opal City's police station.
+When attempting to stop the threats, both the storeowners and the vast majority of his team were killed, the storeowners by hanging and his team in a massive blast that destroyed Opal City's police station.
 The only survivor from his team except for himself was the young Carny O'Dare.
-Seeking revenge, Savage hunted down and killed all the members of the Tuesday Club, removing a major threat to Opal's safety.
-Shortly after this, the final survivor of the Club's massacre and final inductee, Jason Melville, killed him.
-Melville was subsequently killed by O'Dare in retaliation.
-Savage, however, was hailed a hero for the destruction of the club.
-Steve Savage, the World War I hero known as the Balloon Buster, is his son, something he revealed to Shade as he lay dying.
+Seeking revenge, Savage hunted down and killed all the members of the Tuesday Club before being shot and killed.

-The 1990s series Starman featured the character Matt O'Dare, who was revealed to be the reincarnation of Savage.
-It was also suggested that Savage would be reincarnated again and become the future hero Star Boy.
+The 1990s series Starman featured the character Matt O'Dare, Savage's reincarnation.
+It is also suggested that Savage would be reincarnated again and become the 31st-century hero Star Boy.

-He also made an appearance in the 12-issue miniseries, The Kents, alongside its main character.
+He also made an appearance in the 12-issue miniseries The Kents, alongside its main character.

-In the Weird Western Tales #71 tie-in to the Blackest Night crossover, Scalphunter was reanimated as a member of the Black Lantern along with Black Lantern Jonah Hex and Bat Lash.
+In the Blackest Night event, Scalphunter is resurrected as a Black Lantern.